 Take a look at my “Eat Smart, Feel Good, Live Longer Food Pyramid” HERE.

-Kava – can cause liver damage including hepatitis and liver failure.
+- Kava – Can cause liver damage including hepatitis and liver failure.

-Licorice Root – may cause high blood pressure, salt and water retention, and raise the risk of heart problems.
+- Licorice Root – May cause high blood pressure, salt and water retention, and raise the risk of heart problems.

-Melatonin – can increase bleeding risk if you’re on blood thinners.
+- Melatonin – Can increase bleeding risk if you’re on blood thinners.

-Saint John’s Wort – can reduce the effectiveness of a variety of medications.
+- Saint John’s Wort – Can reduce the effectiveness of a variety of medications.
 Check with your doctor/pharmacist.

-Vitamin K – also interacts with Warfarin.
+- Vitamin K – This also interacts with Warfarin.